Azerbaijan naming controversy: Founding of the Azerbaijan Democratic Republic in 1918

 Following the Russo-Iranian wars of the 19th century, and the consequent Treaty of Turkmenchay in 1828, the Aras River was set to be the boundary between Iran and Russia.
 As a result, the entire Caucasus was incorporated into the Russian Empire.
 Given the military weakness of Iran, the Turkish-speaking Muslims of the Caucasus, who were unhappy with Russia and had no hope of protection from Iran, turned to the Ottoman Empire.

 The Ottoman Empire who claimed to be the champion of the Muslim world increased its support for Muslims in the Caucasus.
 At the same time, in the late 19th century, ideas on Islamic unity and Turkish unity had gained popularity among Ottoman intellectuals.
 It resulted in the establishment of the Committee of Union and Progress in 1889 which called for the preservation of all peoples under the Ottoman Empire around the three pillars of Islam, Turkishness, and Caliphate.

-In 1911, a group of Muslim Turkish-speaker intellectuals founded the Muslim Democratic Musavat Party, a small and secret underground organization to work for political unity among Muslims and Turkish-speaking peoples.
-Influenced by the Young Turks ideas, the leaders of Organizations were sympathetic to Pan-Turkism.
+In 1911, a group of Muslim Turkish-speaking intellectuals founded the Muslim Democratic Musavat Party, a small and secret underground organization to work for political unity among Muslims and Turkish-speaking peoples.
+Influenced by the Young Turks ideas, the leaders were sympathetic to Pan-Turkism.
 In October 1917, the people in Baku were still not interested in referring to the region in the south Caucasus as "Azerbaijan".
-The local populace was frequently included under terms such as Türk milleti and Qafqaziya müsalman xalqi ("the Muslim people of the Caucasus").
+The local populace was frequently included under terms such as Türk milleti ("Turkish millet", lit. 'people, nation') and Qafqaziya müsalman xalqi ("the Muslim people of the Caucasus").
 Even the name of the first Constituent Assembly, which was founded on 29 April 1917 in Baku, was "General Assembly of the Caucasian Muslims".
 On June 17, 1917, Musavat merged with the Party of Turkic Federalists, another national-democratic right-wing organization, and adopted a new name, Musavat Party of Turkic Federalists.
 At this time, the main goal of Musavat leaders was to create a united Muslim state under the protection of the Ottoman Empire.
-After the October Revolution in 1917, Musavat leaders, alongside with Georgian Mensheviks and Armenian Dashnaks, organized joint governance of the region and finally formed the short-lived Federative Republic.
+After the October Revolution in 1917, Musavat leaders, along with Georgian Mensheviks and Armenian Dashnaks, organized joint governance of the region and finally formed the short-lived Transcaucasian Democratic Federative Republic.
 With Georgia's declaration of independence, the federation collapsed.
-Thus, on May 28, 1918, Musavat leaders declared independence under the name of the Azerbaijan People’s Republic.
+Thus, on May 28, 1918, Musavat leaders declared independence under the name of the Azerbaijan People's Republic.